Neopaganism: Exploring Ancient Spirituality

 Influence of Ancient Pagan Traditions

 The foundation of Neopaganism lies in the ancient religions of Europe, particularly the Celtic, Norse, Roman, and Greek traditions.
 These ancient belief systems centered around the worship of multiple gods and goddesses, the sacredness of nature, and seasonal celebrations.
-Although much of the specific knowledge of these practices has been lost or obscured through centuries of Christianization, modern Neopagans draw heavily from historical texts, archaeological findings, and folklore to reconstruct and reinterpret these traditions.
+Although much of the specific knowledge of these practices has been lost or obscured through centuries of Christianization, modern pagans draw heavily from historical texts, archaeological findings, and folklore to reconstruct and reinterpret these traditions.

 The Role of Mythology and Folklore in Neopaganism

-Key Characteristics of Modern Neopaganism
+Key Characteristics of Modern paganism

 Polytheism and Pantheism